griffey999/MoildevLaview/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 3. Visual studio DLL developing:

 We want to use Laview to pass a fisheye image to MoilDev and get a panoramr image back.
-Providing MoilDev's DLL to Laview is a simple way to achieve this goal.
-But Laview is a graphic software package and is not easy to operate each functions of MoilDev's lib to reach our goal.
+Providing MoilDev's DLL to Laview seems a simple way to achieve this goal.
+But Laview is a graphic software package and is not easy to operate each functions of MoilDev's lib (like c++ enviroment to calll the functions) to reach our goal.
 It means we need to develop a simple API (dll) which could achieve two conditions:
 1. The dll function need to be simple and meet Laview's library calling format.
 2. The dll function need to complete all the panorama actions of MoilDev.